Azure/iotedgedev/README.md

 1. [Create Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)
     - Make sure you enable Admin Access when you create the Azure Container Registry
 1. Create Edge Device using the Azure Portal
+    - In your IoT Hub, click "IoT Edge", then click "Add IoT Edge Device"

 You can also deploy the IoT Hub and Container Registry with this **Deploy to Azure** template: